 Assessment Alignment

 The labeling activity dovetails neatly with formative assessment practices.
-Practically speaking, instructors can employ a “Label‑Check Matrix” that scores accuracy (correct term), depth (explanatory note), and connections (linking to broader concepts).
-Because the artifact is tangible, it doubles as a portfolio piece, enabling longitudinal tracking of a student’s conceptual growth across units Simple as that..
+Instructors can employ a “Label‑Check Matrix” that scores accuracy (correct term), depth (explanatory note), and connections (linking to broader concepts).
+Because the artifact is tangible, it doubles as a portfolio piece, enabling longitudinal tracking of a student’s conceptual growth across units Most people skip this — try not to.
+Which is the point..

 Merging Exercise 6 Review Sheets with Activity 2